t0gun/blog/content/about-tobiloba-aramide-ogundiyan.md

 +++
 # About

-Hi I am Toby,
+Hi I am Toby.

-I write Go, build backend systems, and mess with cloud-native tools.
-This blog is a dump of what I'm learning or breaking — from containers and distributed systems to testing and automation.
+I write Go, build backend systems, and obsess over reliability.
+This blog is a dump of what I'm learning or breaking — from email infrastructure and testing to containers and distributed systems.

 I like reliable systems, clean code, and figuring things out the hard way.
 I treat this blog as a working notebook, not a portfolio — thinking in public, mistakes and all.

-I spend a lot of time diving into open-source projects to understand how things really work under the hood.
-I believe in learning from real-world code and the engineers behind it — and contributing back when I can.
+Lately, I’ve been diving into email protocols (SPF, DKIM, DMARC), building tooling under [Apprentice Systems](https://github.com/apprentice-systems), and exploring how real-world systems hold together.

 > This isn’t a showcase.
 It’s a dev log — full of trials, errors, and the occasional insight.